rakhimov/scram/doc/fault_tree_generator.rst

 ##################################

-The complexity of a fault tree depends on many factors, such as types of gates, the number of shared nodes, the number of nodes, and the structure or the arrangement of the tree.
+The complexity of a fault tree depends on many factors, such as types of gates, the number of shared nodes, the number of nodes, and the structure of the tree or the arrangement of the nodes.
 It is best to craft a tree to test complex and most demanding cases, but it requires good understanding of fault trees and may be time consuming to design large trees.
 In order to facilitate the creation of complex trees,